Invisalign is a popular way to straighten teeth, but it's also very expensive, which leaves many to wonder, does insurance cover Invisalign?

 There are other options too when it comes to Invisalign insurance, including discount or savings plans.
-In this article, we'll go over your options for insurance for Invisalign, including the carriers who offer coverage and your other options when it comes to getting the orthodontic coverage you need.
+In this article, we'll go over your options for dental insurance that covers Invisalign, including the carriers who offer coverage and your other options when it comes to getting the orthodontic coverage you need.

 Dentalinsurance.com is a hassle-free way to find a dental insurance plan for Invisalign braces in your area.
 You can find dental plans that include orthodontic coverage, or supplemental orthodontic insurance plans.